NoahBurkholder/wiki-noah/docs/noah.md

 ## :anchor: Us Forgetful Few

-### The Pitch
-*Design and manage a ship to survive a great lovecraftian storm which has washed away all memory of the old world.*
+> Design and manage a ship to survive a great lovecraftian storm which has washed away all memory of the old world.

-### The Name

-Not set on the name.
-As a title I like it but it's too reminiscent of another game which was released, namely We Happy Few.

-## :anchor: Fathom
+## :lollipop: Fathom

-### The Pitch
-*Design and manage a ship to survive a great lovecraftian storm which has washed away all memory of the old world.*
+> Escape a dark underwater cave with the help of your diminishingly colorful friends.

-## :anchor: Utterly Otter
+## :sweat_drops: Utterly Otter

-### The Pitch
-*Design and manage a ship to survive a great lovecraftian storm which has washed away all memory of the old world.*
+> Modelling, rigging, skinning and animating exercise using Unity as an interactive framework.

-## :anchor: Antlion
+## :beetle: Antlion

-### The Pitch
-*Design and manage a ship to survive a great lovecraftian storm which has washed away all memory of the old world.*
+> An experiment in procedural level generation, and invisible tutorials.

 More soon!